-This document is organized by addressing each pertinent section of CAA section 110 (a)(2) requirements and the DNR's legal authorities and administrative rules.
-The appendices at the end of the document provide additional information on the administrative rule adoptions for this SIP, the administrative rule process, public hearing information and the response to public comments.
+This document is organized by the CAA section 110(a)(2) requirements, followed by an overview of the Iowa Department of Natural Resource's (DNR) legal authorities and administrative rules.
+The appendices at the end of the document provide additional information on the administrative rule adoptions for this SIP revision, the administrative rule process, and public hearing information.

-This SIP revision demonstrates that the DNR has the necessary plans, programs, and statutory authority to implement the requirements of Section 110 of the CAA as they pertain to the 2006 daily and annual NAAQS for PM2.5.
-Under the current SIP and Iowa Code 455B.133 the state has the necessary infrastructure, resources, and general authority to implement the 2006 PM2.5 NAAQS.
+This SIP revision demonstrates that the DNR has the necessary plans, programs, and statutory authority to implement the requirements of section 110 of the CAA as they pertain to the 2012 annual NAAQS for PM2.5.
+Under the current SIP and Iowa Code 455B.133 the state has the necessary infrastructure, resources, and general authority to implement the 2012 PM2.5 NAAQS.

-1 The revision date is defined as the promulgation date.
+&lt;sup>1 The revision date is defined as the promulgation date.
 Promulgation occurs when a NAAQS revision is signed by the EPA administrator and publicly disseminated.
-The NAAQS revision was published in the Federal Register on October 17, 2006 (71 FR 61144 - 61233) with an effective date of December 18, 2006.
+The $PM{2.5}$ NAAQS revision was promulgated by EPA on December 14, 2012, published in the Federal Register on January 15, 2013 (78 FR 3085), and effective on March 18, 2013.